Steps to Pack a House in a Week for Moving

 Although it may seem more efficient to race to a homeware store and collect all the packing supplies you need, this may not be the case.
 With many moving supply firms now offering next day or even same day delivery, you will usually save money by ordering professional supplies.
 It may even be worth losing a day’s packing time so be sure to weigh this up.

-Packaging Supplies you will need to include a number of new and unopened marker pens, box sealing tape and dispensers, scissors, bubble wrap, plain newsprint, labels and, of course, boxes.
+Packaging Supplies you will need to include a number of new and unopened marker pens, box sealing tape and dispensers, scissors, bubble roll, plain newsprint, labels and, of course, boxes.

 Don’t Skimp on Moving Boxes